goja288/swallow/README.md

-# swallow
+# Swallow

-Database migration to development enviroments
+Database migration for development environments .

+The aim is to generate scripts for partial functional copy of production databases, to accelerate the development and understanding of the conceptual model.